News and Events

 We want to keep parents/carers informed of your child's progress, and about other activities in school.
 We recognise that good communication benefits the whole school community.

 We publish a school newsletter on a weekly basis.
-You can find the latest issue by clicking here, along with an archive of previous newsletters.
+You can find the latest issue by clicking here.
+We also host an archive of previous newsletters, which you can access by clicking here.
 You can subscribe to receive future newsletters by email by completing the online form here.
 Paper versions are available at the school office.

 Join us on Twitter!
 Follow us at @CopleyJunior to receive regular tweets to keep you up to date with school news and insights into the daily life of the school.
 Click on the icon below to follow our Twitter feed.